casper-ecosystem/uref-sharing-example/README.md

     - Return: None
     - Type: Session
     - Description: Fetches access URef from `share_contract` and stores it in the callers account storage.

 - `group_access_only`:
     - Arguments: None
+    - Type: Contract
+    - Description: Reverts with `777` user error.
+Only callable with access.

+## Contract entrypoints (Integrated edition)

+- `retrieve_urefs`:
+    - Arguments: None
+    - Return: Vec<URef>
+    - Type: Contract
+    - Description: Retrieves URefs stored under callers `AccountHash`.

+- `append_urefs`:
+    - Arguments:
+        - `account_pubkeys` - Vec<PublicKey>
+        - `urefs` - Vec<URef>
+    - Return: None
+    - Type: Contract
+    - Description: Stores the `URef`s in the contract under the `AccountHash`es derived from the provided PublicKeys.
+    Each individual account gets a uref, in the order both lists are supplied.

+- `get_access`:
+    - Arguments:
+        - `this_contract` - URef
+    - Return: None
+    - Type: Session
+    - Description: Fetches access URefs from `this_contract` via the `retrieve_urefs` entrypoint and stores them in the callers account storage, under themselves as their key.

+- `group_access_only`:
+    - Arguments: None